gbdev/gb-asm-tutorial/src/part2/serial-link.md

 # Serial Link

----

-**TODO:** In this lesson...
+In this lesson, we will:

-- learn how to control the Game Boy serial port from code
+- Learn how to control the Game Boy serial port from code;
-- build a wrapper over the low-level serial port interface
+- Build a wrapper over the low-level serial port interface;
-- implement high-level features to enable reliable data transfers
+- Implement checksums to verify data integrity and enable reliable data transfers.

----

 ## Running the code